Merger Tree-based Galaxy Matching: A Comparative Study Across Different Resolutions: Results

-In the first column of the figure, the DM mass shows strong convergence between the two simulations, except near the resolution limit ($r/R_{200} \lesssim 0.005,\ 0.01,\ 0.02$ for each mass bin, or $r\lesssim 2$ kpc), where the density in the low-resolution simulation is approximately 60\% of that in the high-resolution simulation.
+In the first column of the figure, the DM mass shows strong convergence between the two simulations, except near the resolution limit (\my{$r/R_{200} \lesssim 0.01,\ 0.02,\ 0.05$ for each mass bin, or $r\lesssim 4$ kpc}), where the density in the low-resolution simulation is approximately 60\% of that in the high-resolution simulation.
 This result is in line with previous studies, such as \cite{2000ApJ...529L..69J}.
 The baryon components such as stars and gas display more significant differences than what is seen in the DM profiles.
-In the second column, the deficit in stellar mass in the low-resolution simulation is more pronounced in the inner region ($r/R_{200} \lesssim 0.01$, 0.02, 0.04 for each mass bin, or $r\lesssim 4$ kpc) compared to that in DM mass.
+In the second column, the deficit in stellar mass in the low-resolution simulation is more pronounced in the inner region, \my{within a few times of the gravitational softening length, compared to that in DM mass}.
 Moreover, the median ratio in the outer region situated $\sim 0.6$, showing clear deficit of stellar particles in the low-resolution galaxies with $M_{\rm DM} \sim 10^{13}$ and $\sim 10^{12}$.
 This trend can be observed more clearly in the lowest mass bin, $M_{\rm DM} \in [10^{10.5}, 10^{11.5}]\msun$, where the median value of the stellar profile ratios is lower than 0.4 at all radii.

 We label gas parcels with $T<10^{4.5}\,{\rm K}$ as {\it cold gas} and the remainder as {\it hot gas}, following \cite{2023MNRAS.524.3502R}.
 For galaxies with $M_{\rm DM} \in [10^{12.5}, 10^{13.5}]\msun$, the median ratio of the cold gas masses between the two simulations is below unity at all radii, despite a large variance (see the third column of Figure \ref{fig:rc_ratio}).
 The deficit of gas is more pronounced near the central galaxies ($r/R_{200} \lesssim 0.2$) whereas the circumgalactic medium ($r/R_{200} \gtrsim 0.2$) shows better convergence.
 In contrast, galaxies with $M_{\rm DM} \sim 10^{12}\msun$ and $\sim 10^{11}\msun$ exhibit better agreement with the resolution change; their median cold gas mass ratio is close to unity.
 We observe the opposite result for the hot gas distribution (fourth column).
 The galaxies in the highest mass bin ($M_{\rm DM} \sim 10^{13}$) show good agreement with the resolution change, but those in lower mass bins tend to have decreased hot gas density near the central galaxies ($r/R_{200} \lesssim 0.1$ for the galaxies with $M_{\rm DM} \sim 10^{12}\msun$ and $r/R_{200} \lesssim 0.3$ for galaxies with $M_{\rm DM} \sim 10^{11}\msun$) in the low-resolution simulation.\footnote{The steep decline in the median hot gas ratio at $r/R_{200} \sim 0.01$ for galaxies with $M_{\rm DM} \sim 10^{13}\msun$ is induced by an insufficient number of hot gas parcels.} In the highest mass bin, AGN feedback from supermassive black holes plays important role in suppressing the cold gas mass \citep{2020MNRAS.497..146D}.
 We speculate that gas content in the low-resolution is more easily heated by AGN feedback, as reported by \cite{2015MNRAS.453.1829B}.
 In the lower mass bins, where stellar feedback dominates over AGN feedback, the reduced stellar masses in the low-resolution galaxies could lead to the decrease in hot gas content in the inner region.